liferay/liferay-frontend-projects/How-to-adapt-most-popular-frameworks-projects.md

 inside the `build` directory.

-These files are then tweaked by the adapter scripts so that they can be launched from Liferay's standard entry point (see [[JS-extended-portlets-entry-point]]).
+These files are then tweaked by the adapter scripts so that they can be launched from Liferay's standard entry point (see [[JS extended portlets entry point]]).

-To achieve that, the `document.getElementById()` will be changed so that it returns the portlet's main `<div>` node (identified by the `portletElementId` parameter of the Liferay's entry point) and thus React attaches its UI to it.
+To achieve that, the `document.getElementById()` will be changed so that it returns the portlet's main `<div>` node (identified by the `portletElementId` parameter of the Liferay's entry point) and React attaches its UI to it.

-All this happens automagically under the hood when the `build:liferay` script is run so that you don't need to do anything other than adapting to the expected code structure.
+All this happens _automagically_ under the hood when the `build:liferay` script is run so that you don't need to do anything other than adapting to the expected code structure.

 ## One final note